 You will also want to tape the top of the shaft (butt end).
 There's a good amount of variation in the size and shape of the knob that each player puts onto their butt end.
 Taping the butt end will give you a better grip on the stick, and if you drop it (a crying shame if you do) then a big butt end will elevate the stick off of the ice just enough to pick it up without making you look like an idiot without fingernails trying to pick up a quarter.

-ABS Sticks/Blades - "Acrylonitrile Butadiene Styrene"...
+"Acrylonitrile Butadiene Styrene"...
 Sounds complicated.
-Otherwise known as ABS, this material is the preferred choice of outdoor inline hockey players because of it's remarkable durability.
+Otherwise known as ABS, this material is the preferred choice of outdoor inline and street hockey players because of it's remarkable durability.
 Rather than splintering into uselessness like regular wood or composite blades, ABS blades hold up incredibly well on concrete surfaces due to the plastic composition of the material.
 It's not ideal for ice hockey because it does not have the same rigidity as wood or composite blades, so it tends to work best with a street hockey puck or ball.
 Ice hockey pucks are heavier than inline hockey pucks and balls, so ABS blades flex a little bit too much to be effective on the ice.
-But an ABS stick like the Koho 2100 Hockey Stick would be the best choice for street hockey.